 To set your profile to private on the Peloton App, tap ‘More’ in the bottom right of the app and tap on ‘Preferences’.
 From here, toggle on the ‘Private Profile’ feature.

 Hiding Your Age and Gender

-If you choose to add your birthday and gender to your Peloton profile, this information is public by default and can appear in a few ways.
+Your decade and gender are public by default and can appear in a few ways.

-Birthday: Your birthday, if provided, is used to determine your age, which we use to assign you a “decade” that appears as a filtering option on the Leaderboard.
-For example, if you enter a birthday that suggests that you are 25, then on the Leaderboard, you would be included in the ‘20s’ filter, and Members who look at your username in class would see that you’re in your 20s.
-If you are taking a class in a Peloton studio on your birthday, then your birthday may also appear on the Studio Tablet so that the instructor and other Members can see it and celebrate you.
+Birthday: One of the ways we use your birthday is to assign you a “decade” that appears as a filtering option on the Leaderboard.
+For an example of the decade on the Leaderboard, if you enter a birthday that suggests you are 25, then on the Leaderboard you would be included in the ‘20s’ filter.
+Members who look at your username in class will also see that you’re in your 20s.
+If you are taking a class in a Peloton studio on your birthday, then your birthday may be used by the instructor to celebrate you.